donutrj/verdigris2/content/Rules/Subsystems/Wizarding Schools/Elementalism Spells.md

 A number of targets can be brought equal to the caster’s SL.
 The caster must be among the travelers.
 ## Wall of Fire
-Target: 3SL
+Target: 4–5

 A useful spell, hardly subtle.
 A good way to identify the truly brave as they leap through the flames to attack you.
 It regularly ends poorly for those  folk; brave as they might be.

 The caster draws a line on the ground and fire erupts from it, 5ft thick, 15ft long, and 20ft high.
-Those attempting to move through it take d6 wounds and are set alight.
+Those attempting to move through it take d6 damage and are set alight.
 Lasts 15 minutes.
 ## Wall of Ice
-Target: 3SL
+Target: 3–5

 With enough preparation, an ice wall can seriously impact the movements of whole battlefields.
 Wars have been won and lost by unexpected walls.

-A wall of ice, 5ft thick, 15ft long, and 20ft high forms instantly.
-A single blow dealing over 3SL wounds is required to destroy it.
+A wall of ice, 5ft thick, 30ft long, and 20ft high forms instantly.
+A single blow dealing over 10 damage is required to destroy it.
 Unbroken, it melts over the course of an hour.